 Applied Behavioral Analysis (ABA) has been endorsed by a number of state and federal agencies, including the U.S Surgeon General.
-It is an evidence-based treatment approach that is data driven; it uses techniques and principles to bring about meaningful and positive changes in behavior.
+It is an evidence-based treatment approach that is data-driven; it uses techniques and principles to bring about meaningful and positive changes in behavior.
 Data is collected on target behaviors, analyzed by the BCBA and behavior therapists.
-Then, therapy decisions are made based on trends contained within in data.
+Then, therapy decisions are made based on trends contained within the data.

-Since the early 1960’s, ABA, has been used by hundreds of therapists to help children with autism by teaching communication, play, social, academic, self-care, work and community living skills and by reducing problem behaviors in learners with autism.
+Since the early 1960s, ABA therapy has been used by hundreds of therapists to help children with autism by teaching communication, play, social, academic, self-care, work, and community living skills and by reducing problem behaviors in learners with autism.

 What is the ABA Process?